-Future Professional Schedule Breaks Lunch
+Student Schedule Breaks Lunch

-10 hr/day (2) 15 mins 30 min.
+10 hr/day (2) 15 mins 30 min .

-7 hr/day 10 min. in the morning & 10 min. in the afternoon 30 min.
+7 hr/day 10 min. in the morning & 10 min in the afternoon 30 min .

-5 hr/day (2) 10 mins N/A
+5 hr/day (2)10 mins n/a

+11. Documentation of Time

-- 13. Documentation of time: Future Professionals may not leave the school premises during regular hours without a Learning Leader's permission. - a.
-Future Professionals who leave the school premises for more than 10 minutes or those who leave early must document their time by clocking out on the time clock, signing the sign-out sheet, and having a Learning Leader book them out. - b.
-Future Professionals who leave the school premises for less than 10 minutes must sign the sign-out break sheet - c.
-Day Future Professionals must clock out on the time clock for lunch for 30 minutes every day.
-Future Professionals will not receive credit for the hour if they fail to clock in/out for lunch. - 14.
-Future Professionals can not clock in or out for another Future Professional. - 15.
-Future Professionals can not ask others to clock them in or out. - 16.
-Future Professionals must keep a record of all services performed each day digitally via the Skillstracker app.
+Students may not leave the School premises during regular hours without the permission of a Learning Leader.
+Students who will be leaving the School premises for more than 10 minutes or leaving early must document their time by:

+- a.
+Clocking out on the time clock. - b.
+Signing the sign-out sheet. - c.
+Having a Learning Leader book them out. - 12.
+If it is less than 10 minutes, the student must sign out on the sign-out sheet. - 13.
+Day students must check out for lunch for 30 minutes every day. - 14.
+Students will not receive credit for the hour if he/she fails to clock in/out. - 15.
+Students may not clock in or out for another student. - 16.
+Evaluation should be entered daily when services are performed on CourseKey and will be approved by the learning leader within 24-48 hours after submission. - 17.
+Because of the potentially serious financial implications for the student of exceeding the limits on allowable hours, no student may continue to attend the School after reaching their maximum hours without written permission of the Financial Services Leader.